 This will work with practically any profession, as long as you have something to offer.
 Heck, this may even be your chance to earn from your hobby.

 Let’s say you like doodling stuff on a sketchpad.
 You can sell them as tattoo designs to people who are just done with the mandala tattoo fad.
 A lot of people also don’t want to rip designs off of the internet, so there’s a market here.
+You can always earn money from accepting commissions.

 Option D. Learn to negotiate